DFE-Digital/find-information-about-academies-and-trusts/docs/adrs/0006-use-hardcoded-free-school-meals-statistics-data.md

 ## Consequences

 This approach gives us quick access to a small additional data source we need for MVP.
-However, adding data in this way will require manual updating.
-The hardcoded data should eventually be replaced with a database table, or direct access to the statistics data via API if one is developed in the future.
+However, adding data in this way will [require updating](../hardcoded-data.md).

 This data is currently available publicly, so there is no risk in exposing senstive information by hardcoding it into our application.